Tourist Accommodation Zoning with Phase 1 and 2 Rental Covenants

-Phase 2 zoning
+Phase 2 Rental Covenant

-Think of a hotel with a big brand name when you think of Phase 2 zoning, it will help you understand the zoning.
+Think of a hotel with a big brand name when you think of Phase 2 rental covenant, it will help you understand this type of Touris Accommodation Zoning.
 Now, I suggest to you that no hotel brand is going to put you, the owner ahead of their own needs.
 A Phase 2 rental pool covenant requires that all units must be available for commercial rental to the public at all times, except for limited owner use.
 Owners have a basic allotment for the personal use of their unit, limited to 28 days for a defined summer period and 28 days for a defined winter period.
-Terms specifying how and when owners may use their basic allotment are detailed in the covenants.
-Phase 2 units must also be placed in a rental pool as selected by strata owners, through which all the units will be made available for rental to the public.
-This system provides the orderly and assured management of reservations.
+Non-Residents, please read the The Phase 1 rental covenant is in place to maximize the occupancy of properties for use by owners and visitors.
+In other words, Phase 1 allows for nightly rental revenue generation.
+In addition, the owner is allowed to use the property for themselves.
+The Underused Housing Tax (UHT) now dictates that non-residents must use their property for 28 days to avoid UHT payment.
+For more information read the Non-Resident: Underused Housing Tax page on this site.

 How does Tourist Accommodation fit into the zoning?